Life in Great Britain during the Industrial Revolution: Reforms for change

 We have never worked more than seventy-one hours a week before Sir John Hobhouse's Act was passed.
 We then came down to sixty-nine; and since Lord Althorp's Act was passed, in 1833, we have reduced the time of adults to sixty-seven and a half hours a week, and that of children under thirteen years of age to forty-eight hours in the week, though to do this latter has, I must admit, subjected us to much inconvenience, but the elder hands to more, in as much as the relief given to the child is in some measure imposed on the adult.

 The first report for women and children in mines lead to the Mines and Collieries Act 1842, which stated that children under the age of ten could not work in mines and that no women or girls could work in the mines.
 The second report in 1843 reinforced this act.

 The Factories Act 1844 limited women and young adults to working 12-hour days, and children from the ages 9 to 13 could only work nine-hour days.
 The Act also made mill masters and owners more accountable for injuries to workers.
 The Factories Act 1847, also known as the ten-hour bill, made it law that women and young people worked not more than ten hours a day and a maximum of 63 hours a week.
 The last two major factory acts of the Industrial Revolution were introduced in 1850 and 1856.
 After these acts, factories could no longer dictate working hours for women and children.
 They were to work from 6 am to 6 pm in the summer, and 7 am to 7 pm in the winter.
 These acts took a lot of power and authority away from the manufacturers and allowed women and children to have more personal time for the family and for themselves.

 The Prevention of Cruelty to, and Protection of, Children Act 1889 aimed to stop the abuse of children in both the work and family sphere of life.

 The Elementary Education Act 1870 allowed all children within the United Kingdom to have access to education.
 Education was not made compulsory until 1880 since many factory owners feared the removal of children as a source of cheap labour.
 With the basic mathematics and English skills that children were acquiring, however, factory owners had a growing pool of workers who could read.

+The Hessian movement was a late 19th-century movement characterized by a desire to return to agrarian roots while embracing industrial efficiency, which Thomas Carlyle notably labelled a "paradox of the highest proportions".